fizzynob/clearancer/README.md

 # clearancer

-a modern retro stat manager, built around the CVIF DLP learning program.
+a modern retro local based stat manager, built around the CVIF DLP learning program.

-## Features
+## features

 - **six subject tabs** (Science, Filipino, Araling Pan., TLE, CommArts, Math), each with its own LAS and quiz tables
 - **inline quick-edit** — click a CD/WW/quiz score or a status tag to edit it in place, like a spreadsheet cell; right-click a row for the full edit form